Arizona Labor Laws Guide

 Whistleblower protection laws

-Arizona Whistleblower law differentiates between whistleblowers in the public and the private sector.
-For the public sector, an employer is not allowed to fire, threaten or discriminate against an employee if they report:
+Arizona Whistleblower Law differentiates between whistleblowers in the public and the private sector.
+For the public sector, an employer is not allowed to fire, threaten, or discriminate against an employee if they report:

-For the private sector, an employee is protected by the state only when reporting violations of the Arizona statute or the Arizona Constitution.
+In the private sector, an employee is protected by the state only when reporting violations of the Arizona statute or the Arizona Constitution.

 Background check laws

-Ban the Box is mandatory only for the public sector, and there are no set guidelines for private businesses.
-And to perform any sort of background check, the easiest route is through the central repository of the Arizona Department of Public Safety.
 However, only statute-authorized businesses can use this service to ask for criminal history information.
 This leaves most employers with basic tools, like online searches, public court records, former employers, etc.

 Employee monitoring law

 Video recording, such as CCTV, does not require consent from the employees.
-However, the cameras should only be in public locations, and not in those that employees use for privacy reasons, such as:
+However, the cameras should only be in public locations and not in those that employees use for privacy reasons, such as:

 Additionally, employers need to formulate a video surveillance policy they will present to their employees beforehand.